scottie-l/reading-notes/reading-notes-301/class-02.md

 1. What types of things can you pass in the props?
 Things you would pass to a function, like your initialized counter or how you'd like it to render.

 2. What's the difference between props and state?
-State is inside componenet and changes inside componenet, props are handled outside and changed outside, usually static.
+State is inside component and changes inside component, props are handled outside and changed outside, usually static.

 3. When do we rerender our app?
 When state changes, or props is passed new state.